- When will lessons be held?

 Parents are often understandably concerned that they will enroll their child for lessons, buy or rent an instrument and that, having spent all this money, the child will then soon give up!

 However, our records show that the vast majority of students simply do not give up!
-Typically, around 95% of pupils continue with lessons after the 12 week taster period.
-Other than taster course, over the whole of last school year we only received requests for 80 students to stop lessons.
+Typically, around 95% of pupils continue with lessons after the first term of lessons.
+Over the whole of a typical school year, we only receive requests for 100 students to stop lessons.
 Therefore, it is a safe bet to assume that once your child starts to learn an instrument with us, they will wish to continue having lessons for a good while!

 What happens if my child misses a lesson?